© Becky Stern https://www.flickr.com/photos/bekathwia/

 The downsizer’s mantra:

 “You own more than you think you do.
-And it will take longer than you think it will to get rid of it all.”
+And it will take longer than you expect to get rid of it all.”

-For those people who don’t want to get rid of too much, here are some long-term storage tips.
+For those who aren’t ready to part with too much, here are some long-term storage tips.

 The downsizing begins: